 Doing Your Due Diligence When Purchasing a Co-opDoing Your Due Diligence When Purchasing a Co-op

 Anyone buying in New York City knows the importance of doing their due diligence.
 Here, it’s “buyer-beware” territory, and if there’s an issue with a unit or the building itself, it is on you to find it.
 Fortunately, this is one of the areas that makes having a reasonable real estate attorney pay for itself.
-Their job will uncover any problems, looking into the building’s finances, reserve fund, and board minutes.
+Their job will uncover any problems, looking into the building’s finances, reserve funds, and board minutes.
 Much of this information can gleam from the building’s financial statements, providing intel about the building’s underlying mortgage.

-Keep in mind co-op financial statements only come out once a year, and if you are buying an apartment early in the year, you may not have access to their most recent statement until May or June.
+Keep in mind co-op financial statements only come out once a year, and if you buy an apartment early in the year, you may not have access to their most recent statement until May or June.
 You should consult the board minutes to get around this and find more information to supplement the financial reports.
 This is the best method for determining the current state and what the board has on the agenda.

-This ensures that the co-op building you are buying into is well managed with an adequate reserve fund, with no surprise assessments.
+This ensures that the co-op building you buy into is well managed with an adequate reserve fund, with no surprise assessments.

 Final ThoughtsFinal Thoughts

 Reserve funds are a critical part of every co-op’s financials.
 You really cannot be too careful with something like this.
 It is in every buyer’s best interest to know the state of a building before buying.
-Even once you have closed on your co-op apartment, keep abreast of the building’s finances by examining each year’s financial statement, operating budget, and capital budget.
+Even once you have closed your co-op apartment, keep abreast of the building’s finances by examining each year’s financial statement, operating budget, and capital budget.